-The March 2019 edition of "Writing Life Essentials," a monthly hand-curated list of contests, grants, scholarships, submissions calls, and awards, with a focus on opportunities that are at least one of the following: local, free to apply, and/or committed to celebrating and supporting writers from historically marginalized communities.
-We do the research, so you have more time for what matters: the writing.Or, the adjustment to daylight savings time.
-That also matters.
+The November 2021 edition of "Writing Life Essentials" is a monthly hand-curated list of contests, grants, scholarships, submission calls, and awards.
+We try to prioritize opportunities that are at least one of the following: local, free to apply, and/or committed to celebrating and supporting writers from historically marginalized communities

 You may have heard, these days many writers are waiting.
 Waiting to hear back from their overwhelmed agents.
 Waiting to hear from busy publishers.
 Waiting for Covid to really be OVER so they can do live book events again.
 Waiting for inspiration becuase they're exhausted by the last year and a half.
 Waiting because their release dates have been moved (again).

 Writers attending conferences - like last week's The Muse & The Marketplace 2021 - tend to react to the experience in one of two ways: despair or elation.